SharkFinPro/razer-chroma-nodejs/README.md

 **Keyboard**:
 - `gaming` Sets WASD & arrow keys as white, turns off all other lights
 - `random` Randomizes every key's color.
 This is looped and needs to be cleared

-### Clear Effects

-`Chroma.effects.clear(effect)` Clear specified effect, must be a looped effect as static effects do not need to be cleared

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)